linux-wpan/website-test.github.io/docomentation.md

 title: Documentation
 ---

-##How-To’s

-This section describes various How-To’s.
-Per default you should have already a node type wpan interface.
+If the hardware and driver are configured correctly your system will come up with a node type wpan interface, most likely called wpan0.

-## 6LoWPAN
+## Enable 6LoWPAN

 Set some valid pan_id, 802.15.4 default is 0xffff which means not assigned: